WalterMeier/git-secret-docker/README.md

 > `private.key` is already in `.gitignore`

-> Even though the container has `gpg` installed and available at runtime, generating the `gnupg` key in a container is a difficult task.
+> Even though the image has `gpg` included and available at runtime, generating the `gnupg` key in a container is a difficult task.
 Multiple variables come into play when
 `gpg` is running `gpg-agent` and collecting random entropy, which are linked to how the container is launched and in what kind of environment the `docker` daemon is running.
+Hence this export/import solution.

 ## Docker image build